skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 If you see files marked that **webadmins/you-should-SEE-this-file--webadmins...** then you have successfully verified that the webadmins can do their job.
 Congratulations!

-## Task 3 <small>Cleanup</small>
+## Task 4 <small>Cleanup</small>

-To cleanup you need to delete the CloudFormation stack named `Perm-Bound-Adv`.
-This will also remove the Cloud9 environment.
-Run the following command to delete your stack:
+To cleanup you need to delete the CloudFormation stack named `Perm-Bound-Adv` (this will also remove the Cloud9 stack) and the IAM resources you created.
+Run the following commands:

 **Delete the webadmins role**:
 ```